square/workflow-kotlin/samples/tutorial/Tutorial2.md

 ### Workflow Props

-So far we are gathering a name from the welcome screen, and there's a place on the todo list screen to display the name, but we're not passing the name from the welcome screen to the list screen.
-We'll fix this by passing the name down from the `RootWorkflow` to the `TodoListWorkflow` via "props".
+So far we are gathering a username from the welcome screen, and there's a place on the todo list screen to display the username, but we're not passing the username from the welcome screen to the list screen.
+We'll fix this by passing the username down from the `RootWorkflow` to the `TodoListWorkflow` via "props".

 Every workflow has a `PropsT` type that allows parents to send information to their children.
 It's the first parameter in the type parameter list.
 If a workflow doesn't need any data from its parent, it can use `Unit` as its props type.
 When rendering a child, a valid props value must always be passed to `renderChild`.
 The child workflow has access to the props from its parent in a few places: